Gaming (VR)

 This marks an important shift in the mobile gaming landscape.
 Although not an avid gamer, I remember excitedly downloading Real Racing 3 for my iPhone back in 2013; the previous two installments have been excellent, and given the franchise was now published by Electronic Arts, I had high hopes for number three.

 Instead, what arrived was one of the first 'freemium' or 'pay-to-play' mobile games.
-Just as iPhones and Android smartphones were at a point where they had the power to play graphically intense games resembling the quality of console games from just a generation ago, the industry had decided to take a different path.
+Just as iPhones and Android smartphones had reached a point where they could play graphically intense games of comparable quality to those from just a generation ago, the industry had decided to take a different path.
 Instead of charging $5 or even $10 for the game, they gave it out for free, but made it almost impossible to play without paying repeatedly to make progress.
 Real Racing 3 was one of the first to do this, but it was far from alone.

-At its simplest, small transactions meant cars could be fixed or delivered to your garage more quickly, otherwise you had to wait an hour, not playing the game.
+At its simplest, small transactions meant cars could be fixed or delivered to your garage more quickly; otherwise, you had to wait an hour, which was not ideal.
 Naturally, paying out a few cents to keep playing was always a temptation, especially to console gamers used to playing for hours on end without tedious waiting.
-The industry evolved over the next six years, but even in 2019 it is still commonplace to see free mobile games littered with adverts which interrupted gameplay, or with games demanding payment to make unimpeded progress.
+The industry evolved over the next six years, but even in 2019, it is still commonplace to see free mobile games littered with adverts that interrupt gameplay or with games demanding payment to make unimpeded progress.

 How Apple Arcade differs

 Now, there's Apple Arcade.
-Already known for its family-friendly, squeaky-clean image, Apple is likely to have already held a dim view on paid-for loot boxes, or gaming mechanics which lure children into addiction.
+Already known for its family-friendly, squeaky-clean image, Apple is likely to have already held a dim view on paid-for loot boxes, or gaming mechanics that lure children into addiction.

-Instead, Apple Arcade charges a flat rate of $4.99 for blanket access to every game the service has to offer, and a family of six can play for that price too, providing their devices are linked through Apple's existing Family Sharing system.
-In one hit, this removes parents' worries of children seeing inappropriate adverts on free games, or using their credit card in freemium titles.
+Instead, Apple Arcade charges a flat rate of $4.99 for blanket access to every game the service has to offer, and a family of six can play for that price too, provided their devices are linked through Apple's existing Family Sharing system.
+In one hit, this removes parents' worries of children seeing inappropriate adverts on free games or using their credit card in freemium titles.

-Having played some of its titles this week, Apple Arcade feels like a return to mobile gaming pre-Real Racing 3, but with today's graphical performance.
+Having played some of its titles this week, Apple Arcade feels like a return to mobile gaming before Real Racing 3, but with today's graphical capabilities.

 Of the 10 titles I have played so far, all look beautiful and play with a high-caliber slickness that quickly turns the iPhone or iPad into a Nintendo Switch rival.
 We're not talking Xbox or PlayStation graphics, of course, but that's not what Apple is aiming for.
 Instead, titles like Oceanhorn 2 and Projection stay inside their technological comfort zone, but excel within it.